zumasys/docs/site/jbase/porting/migration-station/introduction-to-jbase/README.md

 [ 417 ] File SAMPLE created , type = JD
 ```

-## jBASE Editor (jED) - ADD AND EDIT DATA
+## jBASE Editor (jED) -Add and edit data

 jBASE is supplied with its own fully-featured screen editor, which can be used for creating, modifying, or deleting records.
 The jED editor has been designed for ease of use, easy personal configuration and is especially suited to the editing of jBC programs.
 The jED editor is used in two different modes; command mode and edit mode, with edit being the default mode and the current mode displayed at the top of the screen.

-**Command mode -**For entering editor commands.
+**Command mode** - For entering editor commands.

-**Edit mode -**For entering or modifying data.
+**Edit mode** - For entering or modifying data.

-**COMMAND SYNTAX:**
+**Command Syntax:**

 ```
 jed <filename> <record-list>
 ```

-**SYNTAX ELEMENTS:**
+**Syntax Elements:**

-- **Filename -**This is the name of the "file" containing the records.
+- **Filename** - This is the name of the "file" containing the records.
-- **Record-list -**It is possible to furnish a list of records to be successively edited.
+- **Record-list** - It is possible to furnish a list of records to be successively edited.
 This can be a list of records separated by a space, or "\\*" to indicate all records in the file.
 Note that the \ is the shell escape character to stop the \* being treated as a wild card that would otherwise be expanded.
 Additionally, the record-list can be fed to this Command by preceding the jed Command with a jBASE list generating Command such as SELECT or SSELECT.
 In this case, the record-list is ignored.
-- **Enter Edit Mode -**press the &lt;Esc&gt; key or one that has been reconfigured to perform the same action.
+- **Enter Edit Mode** - press the &lt;Esc&gt; key or one that has been reconfigured to perform the same action.
-- **Exit and Update -**FI writes the updated version of the file or record back to disk and releases any lock set.
+- **Exit and Update** - FI writes the updated version of the file or record back to disk and releases any lock set.
 The edit session then terminates or continues with the next record, if this choice is in effect.
-- **Exit and Discard -**EX leaves the file or record as it was at the start of the session, and releases any lock set.
+- **Exit and Discard** - EX leaves the file or record as it was at the start of the session, and releases any lock set.
 If updates have been made you will be prompted for confirmation before the updates are discarded.
 The edit session then terminates or continues with the next record, if this choice is in effect.

-**Add data to file**
+### Add data to file

 1. Enter the following command to create the REC1 record in SAMPLE and open in jEditor.

 ```